design

 All live typefaces are websafe – they are on your computer or device rather than drawn from an external server such as Google Fonts.
 There are two reasons for doing this – websafe pages load faster, and we suspect Google uses its fonts to track users.

-Headings are set in Segoe UI where we can – but it will only display on Windows machines.
-Segoe – which has a humanist feel – was designed by Steve Matteson while at Agfa Monotype.
-Designed to be friendly and legible it is used by Microsoft as a branding typeface and user interface font.
-Otherwise, we use Trebuchet MS a humanist sans-serif typeface designed by Vincent Connare (with, as fallbacks, Verdana designed by Matthew Carter and Optima – a humanist sans-serif typeface designed by Hermann Zapf).
+Headings are set in Tahamo– which has a humanist feel – which was also designed by Matthew Carter for Microsoft.
+It has the advantage, like Georgia, of being used on many Apple machines and Microsoft systems.
+We use Trebuchet MS a humanist sans-serif typeface designed by Vincent Connare as a fallback.
 99.67% of Microsoft machines and 97.1% of Macs have Trebuchet MS installed. iPhones from version 3 and iPads from version 4.3 should also display Trebuchet MS.

 If viewing infed.org on an Android phone or device you are probably seeing the Google default fonts: Droid Sans and Droid Serif.